 The villas are designed to promote natural ventilation.
 Overhead fans and the siting of each villa to maximize the cool ocean breezes is a wonderful working example of “nature’s air-con”.

-Activities available to guests includes ‘serious’ relaxation, swimming, sailing, snorkeling, diving, massage, nature discovery and island hopping, windsurfing, standup paddle boarding, kayaking, tennis, croquet, and boule.
+Activities available to guests includes ‘serious’ relaxation, swimming, sailing, snorkelling, diving, spa, rock climbing, mountain biking, cultural trips, nature discovery and island hopping, windsurfing, standup paddle boarding, kayaking, tennis, croquet, and boule.

 THE CEMPEDAK STORY

 Cempedak is owned by the same small group who created Nikoi Island.
 Nikoi opened in 2007 and quickly became a popular escape for those looking for an escape from the maddening crowd.
 The owners have all lived in Asia for most of their working lives and share a passion for the outdoors, nature, food and wine.